 Most roguelikes have randomized appearances for items that do not persist from one game to the next.
 In one game, for example, 'a green potion' might be a potion of healing, but in the next game, it might be a potion of hallucination.
 Items must be identified either by blindly using them and see what happens (beware of Poison Mushrooms), by careful observation (for example, seeing a monster drink a potion and noting what happens), or by using something which grants identification (traditionally, a magic scroll or an identify spell).
 It's typical, after dying, to be revealed that you had an item which could've saved you, but was unidentified at the time.
 They might also up the ante by using Randomly Generated Loot.

-Roguelikes, especially the well-known or popular ones, have often been under continual development for many years, making them extraordinarily large and complex.
+Roguelikes, especially the well-known or popular ones, have often been under continual development for many years (sometimes a few decades), making them extraordinarily large and complex.
 Many have to use both capital and lowercase letters to have enough inputs for their commands, and some go even further.
-Interactions are also often very intricate; The Dev Team Thinks of Everything is named for a catchphrase among the NetHack community.
+Interactions between gameplay elements are also often very intricate; The Dev Team Thinks of Everything is named for a catchphrase among the NetHack community.